gohugoio/hugo/content/en/methods/site/Sites.md

 </ul>
 ```

-To render a link to home page of the primary (first) language:
+To render a link to the home page of the site corresponding to the default content language:

 ```go-html-template
 {{ with .Site.Sites.First }}